Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 ### System requirements

-To use the AM4 Blender add-on, you need the following:

-- Python 3.x installed on your machine
+To use the AM4 Blender add-on, you need Python 3.x installed on your machine.
-- Blender 3.x installed on your machine
-- A (Unity account)[TODO-placeholder] or a (Service account)[TODO-placeholder] to access Unity Cloud services
-- Access to Unity Cloud Asset Manager from Unity Cloud Dashboard (TODO more details ?)

 ### Supported platforms